danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/04_gpt.md

 ## Deleting a partition

-Tye `d` to **delete** a partition.
+Type `d` to **delete** a partition.
 You will be prompted for the number of the partition to delete.
 After deleting a partition, use the `p` command to verify that it actually is gone.

 ## Partition limitations